This case study does not cover every step of the registration process, but instead highlights some of the key questions you may have.

-Lovely Boats Pty Ltd builds and sells expensive luxury yachts made to customer specifications and order.
+Lovely Boats, an Australian company, builds and sells expensive luxury yachts made to customer specifications and order.
 For the first time, Lovely Boats sells a yacht to Clive, who collects yachts to use for leisure.

 It is sold on Lovely Boats' standard terms and conditions, which require 20% deposit in advance, and the balance to be paid within 60 days of delivery.

 The terms include a retention of title (ROT) clause which states: 'until full payment of all sums due under the contract, title to the boat remains with Lovely Boats'.

 Lovely Boats insists that Clive signs his agreement to the written terms and the specifications for the yacht before any work starts, which he does.

 When the boat is nearing completion, but well before its delivery, Lovely Boats registers on the PPSR by completing the online financing statement, registering against the serial number of the yacht.
 Later, when Clive fails to pay the balance on the yacht when due, and also fails to pay his other creditors, Lovely Boats' water-tight registration allows them to proceed with repossession of the yacht as they have priority over the other creditors.

 Create Secured Party Group

 A secured party group is needed to complete a registration.